RaviVendraminideAlmeida/RaviVendraminideAlmeida/README.md

+# Hi!
-Coding stuff since 2020.
-Sometimes I like to build things from scratch.
+- Coding since 2020.
+- I like to increase shareholder value and build cool stuff!